FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }
 ```

-And last one is for updated data:
+The third example is for updated data:

 ```json
 {